aastronautss/my-trello-rails/README.md

 - Add user/membership features, like board admin and list membership.
 - AJAXify memberships.
-- Enable dragging and dropping of lists and cards.
+- Enable dragging and dropping of lists and cards (in other words, make it actually like Trello).
-- Make use of `rails-api`
+- Integrate Todoist!